jepsen-io/jepsen/cockroachdb/README.rst

 Jepsen sends concurrently to different nodes either read, write or atomic compare-and-swap operations.

-Concurrently, a nemesis partitions the network between the nodes randomly.

 Each node may report ok, the operation is known to have succeeded;
 fail, the operation is known to have failed; and unknown otherwise